Professional Pharmacy Degree Program

 Are a criminal background check and drug testing required?

 A criminal background check is required as part of final admission to the professional degree program.
 The criminal background check will be conducted again after completion of the first two years of the professional degree program.
-Drug testing is required of all professional students, beginning Fall 2013.
+Randomized drug testing is required of all professional students.

 What is unique about the University of Mississippi Doctor of Pharmacy Program compared to other schools/colleges of pharmacy?

 Refer to Advantages – In addition to the Advantages, the instructional format in which the program teaches the art of drug selection, i.e. therapeutics, is different from all but one or two other schools/colleges of pharmacy.
 Although the approach is case based, the manner in which students learn this element of contemporary pharmacy education is unique.
 The program utilizes the problem-based learning method which inculcates abilities not fostered by a traditional lecture-based format.
-The include abilities ensure the ability to provide contemporary pharmacy practice and excellent patient care at the time of program completion.
+This ensures the ability to provide contemporary pharmacy practice and excellent patient care at the time of program completion.

 Does the University of Mississippi provide housing while I am on rotation or involved in experiential education?